A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-The simulated quiet Sun corona is much more homogeneous than the corona above active regions (as shown later in this paper) and comprises of large-scale structures that evolves slowly, short loops in 20--30\,Mm length, and small-scale transient brightenings.
-In \figref{fig:qs_rhot}(b), we plot the mean intensities of the 3 channels shown in \figref{fig:qs_multi}\footnote{The averaging of AIA intensities are not limited to the volume of $z{>}5.28$\,Mm}.
-The AIA light curves exhibit fluctuations on time scales of several hours and a few minutes, which corresponds to evolution of the large-scale and small-scale structures, respectively.
+The simulated quiet Sun corona is much more homogeneous than the corona above active regions (as shown later in this paper) and comprises large-scale structures that evolve slowly, short loops at 20--30\,Mm length, and numerous small-scale transient brightenings.

-To summarize, the general thermodynamics properties quiet Sun corona is stable and robust.
+To summarize, the formation of a corona with a realistic temperature and density indicates that the model provides sufficient energy to heat the coronal plasma to million K. Moreover, the hot corona can be maintained for over 10 hours (and more if the run continues) and is stable against activity on various time and spatial scales.
 This suggests a very robust balance between the heating and energy losses in the corona, as discussed later in this paper.